fis/aoc/docs/2017-notes.md

 of values of the spiral is [OEIS A141481](https://oeis.org/A141481), but only a program is given.
 The solution here simply iterates along the spiral, though the iteration is done in terms of the shells of part 1.

+## Day 9

+I don't know why this ended so ugly.
+It's a hand-written recursive-descent parser, which are supposed to look reasonably elegant.
+Oh well, at least it works.